ncatlab/nlab-content/pages/4/8/3/2/2384/content.md

 ### Trees

-Operads have been used to model Phylogenetic Trees, see:
+Operads have been used to model [phylogenetic trees](https://en.wikipedia.org/wiki/Phylogenetic_tree), see:

 * [Operads and Phylogenetic Trees](https://golem.ph.utexas.edu/category/2015/12/operads_and_phylogenetic_trees.html)

 ### Axioms for algebras and gradient descent

 A little-disc-operad-inspired formalism was developed to model biological systems and cellular behaviour.
-This formalism considers gradient descent techniques to approximate sets of tuples into operadic algebra by using the equations resulting from the axioms for algebras as objective functions.
-The resulting sets model biological special of functions and entropy in living organisms.
+This formalism considers gradient descent techniques to make certain subsets $A \subseteq \mathbb{R}^{\times n}$ converge towards algebra-like structure.
+These gradient descent techniques use the equations encoding the axioms for algebras as objective functions.
+The resulting sets $A$ can be interpreted as models for specialization of biological functions and entropic mechanisms in living organisms.

 ### References

+Phylogenies:

 * JC Baez, N Otter, _Operads and Phylogenetic Trees_, Theory and Applications of Categories, Vol. 32 No. 40 (2017), 1397-1453, [paper](http://www.tac.mta.ca/tac/volumes/32/40/32-40abs.html)

+Specialization and gradient descent:

 * R Tuyeras et al., _Cellular intelligence: dynamic specialization through non-equilibrium multi-scale compartmentalization_, [bioarxiv](https://www.biorxiv.org/content/10.1101/2021.06.25.449951v1.abstract)